 Benchmarks & Case Studies

 Diagnosis and Digital Transformation Planning for an Electrical Components Producer

 This company belongs to a Spanish multinational dedicated to the production of solutions for electrical substations in primary and secondary distribution.
-The case study factory produces protections and automations, which are integrated with the rest of the solutions produced by other companies in the group to deliver a complete solution to its customers.
+The case study factory produces protections and automations that are integrated with the rest of the solutions produced by other companies in the group to deliver a complete solution to its customers.
 This factory has 90 workers and an annual turnover of €30 million and the production process is mainly manual assembly and final testing.

 The company specialises in the design and production of customised solutions which generate a high level of variability in the production process.
 Production is made to order in 100% of the cases and most of the components are purchased and supplied against a specific order.

-The company has been working for years on the implementation and evolution of its continuous improvement system (Kaizen) as well as the improvement of production and logistics processes within the group's global strategy.
+The company has been working for years on the implementation and evolution of its continuous improvement system as well as the improvement of production and logistics processes within the group's global strategy.

 The first step is to conduct an end-to-end mapping of the material flow and the main information and data flows.
 In this stage, main opportunities for improvement, waste and process variability are identified.
 The detected opportunities must be grouped in different lines of solution analysis, as it is most common that many of the detected opportunities will be treated under the umbrella of the same solution.

 In this initial analysis, opportunities for improvement were detected, mainly focused on:

-- Lack of visibility of process status (from order acceptance, solution design, procurement and production).
+- Lack of visibility of process status (from order acceptance, solution design, procurement, and production).

 - Information flows and databases that are not robust, are manual, and have little traceability of information.

-- Lack of data for decision making
+- Lack of data for decision-making.

-- Inaccurate and unreliable data
+- Inaccurate and unreliable data.

-- Duplicated information in several locations and not updated
+- Duplicated information in several locations and not updated.

-- Difficulty in finding the necessary information, rework and associated efficiency losses.
+- Difficulty in finding the necessary information, rework, and associated efficiency losses.

 The next step focused on the analysis and macro design of solutions on the different improvement opportunities detected.
 During this step, it is essential to establish a list of requirements and necessary functionalities of the solution to be implemented, as well as a macro design of the architecture of the solutions that allows us to understand what we are looking for.
-This makes it much easier to find solutions on the market that really cover the needs detected.
+This makes it much easier to find solutions in the market that cover the needs detected.

 In this case, the main solutions proposed were:

-- Implementation of a warehouse management system to optimise picking processes with information on mobile devices, optimised picking routes, poka-yoke systems to avoid picking errors etc.
+- Implementation of a warehouse management system to optimise picking processes with information on mobile devices, optimised picking routes, and poka-yoke systems to avoid picking errors etc.

 - Adaptation of the company's daily management dynamics to adapt to the availability of real-time information, enabling the reduction of response times and effective use of data to analyse and resolve incidents in a structured way.

-- Design of a governance model for digital transformation, ensuring the coordination of the transformation plan, including the evolution of people and their skills, processes and technology.
+- Design of a governance model for digital transformation, ensuring the coordination of the transformation plan including the evolution of people and their skills, processes, and technology.

 The calculated potential of the transformation plan has an impact of 17% on the company's EBITDA.
 This impact comes mainly from different origins:

 Get all the latest news about Kaizen Institute.
 Subscribe now.